Demi Lovato Leaves Rehab Temporarily To Seek Treatment In Chicago

 Demi and her mother reportedly arrived in Chicago at 2:00 a.m., according to Hollywood Life, perhaps in a bid to avoid the paparazzi cameras.

-At this point it bears noting that information that comes from anonymous, insider sources isn’t always reliable, and some publications do a better job of verifying those sources’ claims than others.
-However TMZ is generally seen as credible, at least when it comes to celebrity-related stories, according to an April 2016 report in The Coil.
+At this point, it bears noting that information that comes from anonymous, insider sources isn’t always reliable, and some publications do a better job of verifying those sources’ claims than others.
+However, TMZ is generally seen as credible, at least when it comes to celebrity-related stories, according to an April 2016 report in The Coil.

 The trip out of rehab is temporary – Lovato plans to return to the same California facility after her Chicago treatment is concluded.
 What’s more, it was arranged with the full knowledge and consent of her family and her treatment providers, according to the source.
 In fact, TMZ claims that it was the California facility itself that suggested the Chicago doctor, and Demi reportedly “jumped at” it.